Jay Friend

 Jay Dylan Hara Friend (born 22 December 2003) is a Japanese tennis player.
-Friend has a career high ATP singles ranking of No. 458 achieved on 17 November 2025 and a career high ATP doubles ranking of No. 1,214 achieved on 4 August 2025.
+Friend has a career-high ATP singles ranking of No. 254 achieved on 14 September 2026 and a career-high ATP doubles ranking of No. 1,208 achieved on 20 July 2026.

-Friend plays college tennis at the University of Arizona.
+Friend played college tennis at the University of Arizona.

 Career

 Friend won his maiden ATP Challenger singles title at the 2025 Fairfield Challenger after qualifying for the main draw.